eea76/sqs_dynamodb/readme.md

-### In an effort to learn how various AWS services work, I'm going to make a small project that:
+### In an effort to learn how various AWS services work, I'm going to make a small project that generates data, sends that data to an AWS SQS queue, and then receives that data in the form of a message, and then writes that message to a DynamoDB table

-#### Generates data
 ##### Using Python I'll just generate some fake movies, which will have the following attributes:
 - title
 - year of release
 - actor
 - director

-#### Sends that data to a SQS message queue
-- should it just be a dictionary of the generated data?
-- one message = a job_id + one iteration of generated data?
-- verify the queue contains the data

-#### Pulls data from the queue
-- after data has been generated and loaded onto the queue, pull it off
-- delete the messages from the queue
-- verify the queue is empty

-#### I don't quite understand why we even need this queue if we're going to pull data off of it right after we've put it on.
-Why not just skip the queue entirely and deal directly with the data?
-This question proves I do not understand the purpose of queues.
-This is part of the reason I'm making this project in the first place: to understand the utility of QUEUES.

-#### Writes data to a DynamoDB table
-- to do

-##### Optional but do it anyway: write generated JSON to an S3 bucket
+##### Optional: write the generated JSON to an S3 bucket

 ---